 Filling out the entourage were Harold Dawson and Bailey Pope, the public face of the otherwise secretive development group.

-The Four Families
+The Four Families from New York

-Dawson described the main Superblock developers as “The Four Families from New York,” a phrase that literally raised the eyebrows of City Councilman Bill Henry, who wondered if the group really wanted to be referred to in this manner.
+Dawson described the main Superblock developers as “the Four Families from New York,” a phrase that literally raised the eyebrows of City Councilman Bill Henry, who wondered if the group really wanted to be referred to in this manner.

 Oh, yes, Dawson answered, saying his company constituted the fifth family – from Atlanta in this case.
 He said a shared entrepreneurial spirit linked the five families.

 (Formally, the group calls itself Lexington Square Partners.
 The Goldman, Chera and Feil families are active in Brooklyn and Manhattan real estate.
-The Nakash family owns Joardache, the clothes company.
+The Nakash family owns Jordache, the clothes company.
 The four families own 80% of the partnership, with Dawson owning the remaining 20%.)

 If a contractor had his own employees and did not need to hire new people, then the city hire requirement drops to 20%.

-Exempt from Inclusionary Housing
+No Inclusionary Housing

 The BDC’s Kimberly Clark defended the plan, saying a committee of community groups would review hiring every six months and assess its effectiveness.
 Among those on the committee would be demolition contractor Pless Jones and avid Superblock supporter Rev. Alvin C. Hathaway.